Jorvor37/Jorvor37/ReadMe.md

 # 👨🏻‍🚀 About Me:
 🚀 **About Me**<br>
 • 🎓 Bachelor’s Degree in Computer Engineering (MUIC)
-• 🤖 Passionate about Software Development, AI Training, and BOT Creation
+• 🤖 Passionate about Software Development, AI Training, and Script Writing
 • 🔍 Always eager to learn and explore new technologies

 🌱 **Current Projects**